 Having been born in the 50’s, I was a product of the Hippie generation when patch quilt skirts, flowers in the hair, and bell bottoms were worn, and VW vans were the vehicle to drive.
 This generation suited my imagination because everyone had a free spirit and trying new things was cool.

-I must say I was very fortunate to have a stable childhood, living a middle-class life with parents that adored us three kids and taught us about the world.
+I must say I was very fortunate to have a stable childhood, although we lived a middle-class life with parents that adored us three kids and taught us about the world, my father had us live a very modest and humble lifestyle.
+We lived in a small home and were expected to do all of the chores including cooking, cleaning and yardwork.
 My father was an engineer with the Navy and a physicist, working for Lockheed Martin, and little did us kids know that his role at work involved the highest security clearance, and he traveled many times to Washington DC, Virginia, and Vermont for his job.
 We did benefit from the Vermont syrup he always managed to bring us; I will never forget the tin can it came in, and the taste of pure maple on my pancakes he would cook.
 As kids we assumed his job was important because he always dressed in a suit, and wore the greatest ties, and cufflinks.
 I would sneak into my parents’ bedroom, so I could look in his cufflink box, and open the closet were his array of ties hung.
 We never knew where he was going, and came to find out, neither did my mother.
 Dad was never allowed to disclose anything.
 Apparently, he had much to do with nuclear physics at that time that involved a high amount of secrecy.

-Culture was a big part of what my mother brought to our household.
-She loved the symphony, theatre, ballet, opera, and museums.
+My parents grew up in Queens and Long Island New York and were introduced to the abundance of culture in New York City.
+She introduced her children to the symphony, theatre, ballet, opera, and museums because that is how she was raised.
 We were taken to these cultural events as kids, but never really realized how fortunate we were to have this type of exposure.
 I grew to love the symphony, and ballet was already a part of my life as a kid; lessons happened twice a week for many years.
 My brother played the cello, and my sister had a natural inclination for art.
 My mother’s dream was to have one of us to be accomplished in these cultural events.

 Mom desired to have one of us succeed at athletics, music, and art but never dreamed that her youngest would run away with the Circus.